M0GAMB0/Car-Service-Center/README.md

 # Car-Service-Center
-Car Service Center (Java OOP project with Multiple Inheritance example using Interfaces)
+Car Service Center (Java OOP project using Interfaces) Here we achieve 100% abstraction using Interface.